GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 // === END HELPERS ===
 ```

-In addition to `random()` to get a random value within a random and `calculateDistance()` to figure out how far apart two points are, a very critical helper is `window.requestAnimFrame()`.
-This immediately invoked function expression (`IIFE`) we've defined here allows us to call the appropriate [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method of whatever browser is being used.  `requestAnimationFrame()` is a smooth way to request the browser redraw the window, without resorting to weaker techniques like using `setTimeout()` (which should be a last resort for modern development).
+In addition to `random()`, used to get a random value within a range, and `calculateDistance()`, to figure out how far apart two points are, a particularly important helper function is `window.requestAnimFrame()`.
+This immediately invoked function expression (`IIFE`) allows us to call the appropriate [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method of whatever browser is being used.  `requestAnimationFrame()` is a smooth way to request that the browser redraw the window, without resorting to weaker techniques like using `setTimeout()` (which should be a last resort for modern development).

 ### Event Listeners